 Penalty for failure to smooth bunker before the next shot of any player is +1 kick.
 Exception: A player is entitled to finish the hole if their ball is in close proximity to the hole (inside the green zone) in order to preserve the pace of play.

-4-4-5 Occasional water in the bunker

-If a player finds their ball in casual/occasional water inside a bunker, they can drop the ball in the nearest point of relief remaining in the bunker, without penalty.
+4-4-5 Occasional water in the bunker If a player finds their ball in casual/occasional water inside a bunker, they can drop the ball in the nearest point of relief remaining in the bunker, without penalty.
 In the case when the bunker is totally covered by occasional water and so it's not possible to find a nearest point of relief inside of it, the player can drop outside the bunker not nearer to the hole keeping the flag and position of the ball inside the bunker in line with no distance limit but they must kick using the 'hazard kick'.
 A player is not entitled to relief from casual water in the bunker when they are outside the bunker.
 Example on their intended line of play.

-4-5 - Green, Fairway and Rough
+4-5 - Green, Fairway and Rough 4-5-1 Impediments 4-5-1.1 Ball on the green and on the fairway

-4-5-1 Impediments

-4-5-1.1 Ball on the green

-All impediments (abnormal ground conditions, occasional water, obstructions, loose impediments, etc.) can be solved without penalties if it interferes with the position of the ball or stance and putt line, always following the MAIN RULES OF PLAY.
+All impediments (abnormal ground conditions, occasional water, obstructions, loose impediments, etc) can be solved without penalties if it interferes with the position of the ball or stance, putt line (green) or intended line of play (fairway), always following the MAIN RULES OF PLAY.

-4-5-1.2 Ball in the fairway/rough
+4-5-1.2 Ball in the rough

-Movable obstructions (bottles, cans, etc.) and loose impediments (leaves, branches, etc.) can removed if they interfere with line of play, stance or position of the ball.
-Players can take relief ("free drop") only for immovable obstructions interfering with stance or position of the ball.
+Movable obstructions (bottles, cans, etc.) can removed if they interfere with line of play, stance or position of the ball.
+Players can take relief (free drop") only for immovable obstructions interfering with stance or position of the ball.
+Loose impediments (leaves, branches, etc.) can be removed if interfering with position of the ball, stance or line of play.
 Player can take relief from abnormal ground conditions, ground under repair, occasional water and similar if they interfere with stance or position of the ball, not for the line of play.
 Players must follow the MAIN RULES OF PLAY.